-Mariners should notify the Coast Guard Sector Columbia River Command Center immediately of any observed ATON defects or discrepancies via VHF-FM channel 16, or by phone at 503-861-6211 or (866) 284-6958.
-Your timely report could prevent a marine casualty.
+Mariners should notify the Coast Guard Sector Columbia River Command Center immediately of any observed ATON defects or discrepancies via VHF-FM channel 16, orby phone at 503-861-6211 or (503) 861-6212.
+Your timely report could prevent a marinecasualty.

-The Coast Guard cannot monitor the many thousands of aids in the U.S. Aids to Navigation System simultaneously and continuously.
-As a result, it is not possible to properly maintain every aid operating on its charted position at all times.
-Marine safety will be enhanced if aids are missing, sunk, capsized, damaged, off station, or showing characteristics other than those advertised in the Light List, or other publication.
-If this is the case promptly inform the Coast Guard.
+The Coast Guard cannot monitor the thousands of aids in the U.S. Aids to Navigation System continuously.
+Furthermore, it is impossible to be able to constantly verify the correct position and operation of every aid.
+In the event that you observe an aid that is missing, sunk, capsized, damaged, off station, or showing characteristics other than those advertised in the Light List or on the chart, inform the Coast Guard.
 When making the report to the Coast Guard, the mariner should consult the Light List to ensure the correct geographical information is used due to the similarity of names and geographical areas.
+Additionally, before making the call, the mariner should check the local notice to mariners for any anomalies with aid positioning and/or characteristics.